legendu-net/blog/misc/content/2013-10-21-sqlite3-tips.markdown

 2. You can force query to keep the original order of rows by applying `order by rowid`.

-3. SQLite3 supports full-text search by the FTS5 extension.
+3. SQLite3 supports full-text search by the FTS5 extension (since 3.9.0).
   It is suggested that you use the `porter` tokenizer for English searching.
   Please refer to Section *4.3.
 Tokenizers* of [SQLite FTS5 Extension](https://sqlite.org/fts5.html) for more details.